 - If the application is not endorsed by the Chief of Police or not approved by the Clerk within 30 days of applying, the organization may seek judicial review in the District Court.

-How much does a charitable raffle permit cost in Massachusetts?
+How much does a charitable raffle license cost in Massachusetts?

-What is the validity of a charitable gaming license in Massachusetts?
+What is the validity of a charitable raffle license in Massachusetts?

 A charitable raffle license is valid for one year from the date of issue.
 It is valid only within the municipality that granted it and covers any number of online or in-person raffles in that period.